Resource

 • Use exhaust fans, usually located in kitchens and bathrooms, to move warmer indoor air to the outside, and open windows to pull in cooler outdoor air overnight.

-• Consider getting an air conditioner for your home; if you have air conditioning, be sure to turn it on.
+• Consider getting an air conditioner for your home.
+If you have air conditioning, be sure to turn it on.
+If you can’t afford to buy an air conditioner, check if you qualify for the BC Hydro free air conditioning program.

 • Monitor indoor temperatures for yourself and those you are checking on.